JuliaLang/julia/README.windows.md

 On Both:

 Unfortunately, the version of gcc installed by Ubuntu is currently 4.6, which does not compile OpenBLAS correctly.
 On Mac, the situation is the same: the version in MacPorts is very old and Homebrew does not have it.
 So first we need to get a cross-compile version of gcc.
-Most binary packages appear to not include gfortran, so we will need to compile it from source (or ask @vtjnash to send you a tgz of my build).
+Most binary packages appear to not include gfortran, so we will need to compile it from source (or ask @vtjnash to send you a tgz of his build).
 This is typically quite a bit of work, so we will use [this script](https://code.google.com/p/mingw-w64-dgn/) to make it easy.

 1. `svn checkout http://mingw-w64-dgn.googlecode.com/svn/trunk/ mingw-w64-dgn`
 2. `cd mingw-w64-dgn`